Why High-Performance Electric Trains

 Between Friday, May 12 and midnight on Friday, May 19, over 6,330 votes were received on the exterior design options.
 And the winner is…

 Please note, the winning option is a preliminary design and may change subtly due to operational, maintenance and engineering constraints.
-Check back soon, as we will be posting updates about upcoming polls very soon.

 JOIN THE CONVERSATION